ask1234560/maze-hunter/README.md

 # maze-hunter

-Its a puzzle based online game created using django framework.
+->  Its a puzzle based online game created using django framework.

+->  It can be easily uploaded and hosted to heroku.

+->  Mobile compatible and has a built in timer.

-It can be easily uploaded and hosted to heroku Provided support for postgresql db, default db is SQLite3.
+->  Provided support for PostgreSQL db, default db is SQLite3.